Bearsampp/module-mailpit/.gradle-docs/MIGRATION_NOTES.md

 ## Conclusion

-The Gradle migration maintains 100% compatibility with the Ant build while adding:
+The Gradle build system provides a modern, user-friendly alternative with:
-- Interactive user experience
+- ✅ Interactive user experience
-- Automatic fallback to modules-untouched
+- ✅ Automatic fallback to modules-untouched
-- Better error handling
+- ✅ Better error handling
-- Modern build tool features
+- ✅ Modern build tool features
-- Easier maintenance and extension
+- ✅ Easier maintenance and extension

-Both build systems can be used interchangeably during the transition period.
+- ✅ 100% output compatibility with previous Ant builds

+The migration is complete and the project now uses pure Gradle for all builds.